microcomp/ckanext-notification_api/README.md

   ... }
 ```

-When the change occures, the notificatin will be sent to the registred url.
+When the change occures, the notification will be sent to the registred url.
 Notification is a POST request in the following form:

 ```bash